front-commerce/developers.front-commerce.com/source/docs/advanced/theme/wysiwyg.md

 ### What if the `Wysiwyg` field does not exist in your schema?

 In some cases, you won't have an already parsed Wysiwyg field in your GraphQL schema.
-You will need to add it your self.
-First things first, you will need to create your own GraphQL module in which you will add a new GraphQL field and the associated resolver.
+You will need to add it yourself.
+First, you will need to create your own GraphQL module in which you will **add a new GraphQL field and the associated resolver**.
 Please refer to [Extend the GraphQL schema](/docs/essentials/extend-the-graphql-schema.html) for detailed instruction.

 How does this translate to our Wysiwyg case?
 Let's imagine that we are adding a `contentWysiwyg` to a `CmsPage` GraphQL type.
 Then this means that we will have to do the three following steps: